MESSAGES FROM THE FIELD

 Continued explorations formed part of DKHP's summer lab with Candoco in summer 2018 and in July 2019 formed Transmission Room at the Dance and Somatic Practices Conference 2019 at C-DaRE Coventry University.

-Messages from the Field practices form part of You Can Probably Turn This into Something at Brighton CCA 19 Oct - 14 Dec 2019 and will then manifest in the research and development of a new performance pice to be made within a purpose designed sculptural 'room' space entitled Transmission Room.
-We plan to create this in 2020.
+Messages from the Field practices formed part of You Can Probably Turn This into Something at Brighton CCA 19 Oct - 14 Dec 2019 and will then manifest in the research and development of a new performance piece to be made within a purpose designed sculptural 'room' space entitled Transmission Room.